covid19-articles-from-china/Articles-from-China/docs/_posts/2020-04-17-Lianhua-Qingwen-Three-Medicines-COVID-19-Indication.md

 A department head of Yiling Pharmaceutical told The Paper on April 15 that when the SARS epidemic broke out in 2003, Wu Yiling, an academician of the Chinese Academy of Engineering and founder of Yiling Pharmaceutical, started research and development of new drugs for the corresponding symptoms.

-According to the department head, Lianhua Qingwen Capsules and Granules combined the prescriptions from three dynasties, Zhang Zhongjing's "Maxing Shigan Soup" from the Han Dynasty, Wu Youke's "Rhubarb" for epidemic diseases from the Ming Dynasty, Wu Jutong's "Yinqiao San" from the Qing Dynasty.
+According to the department head, Lianhua Qingwen Capsules and Granules combined the prescriptions from three ancient dynasties, Zhang Zhongjing's "Maxing Shigan Soup" from the Han Dynasty, Wu Youke's "Rhubarb" for epidemic diseases from the Ming Dynasty, Wu Jutong's "Yinqiao San" from the Qing Dynasty.
 It is developed by combining traditional Chinese medicines found to be effectively antiviral, anti-inflammatory, cough suppressing, phlegm loosening and immunity enhancing by modern scientific research.
-Related experiments confirmed that Lianhua Qingwen Capsule has an inhibitory effect on the SARS virus.
+Related experiments confirmed that Lianhua Qingwen Capsules has an inhibitory effect on the SARS virus.
 Soon afterwards, Lianhua Qingwen Capsules entered the green channel for the rapid approval of new anti-SARS drugs.

 After the SARS epidemic ended, Lianhua Qingwen turned to the battle against influenza.